Caterpillars on cole crops

 - Cole crops include cabbage, cauliflower, broccoli, kale, rutabaga, radish, turnip and collard.

 - The most common caterpillar pests of cole crops are imported cabbageworm, cabbage looper and diamondback moth.

-- The caterpillars of all three species feed between the large veins and midribs of cole crops.
+- All caterpillars feed between the large veins and midribs of cole crops.

-- The older, larger caterpillars of all three species cause the most feeding damage.
+- Older, larger caterpillars cause the most feeding damage.

 - Treat caterpillars when they are still small and before they cause too much feeding damage.

 Adult butterflies are commonly seen flying around plants during the day.

 - Adults are white butterflies with black spots on the forewings.

 - Eggs are yellow and oblong, and are on both upper and lower sides of leaves.